Driving to Dinner Plain

 From NSW

-If you're coming down from the NSW border, the most direct route to Dinner Plain is to travel down the Hume Highway, exiting at Wodonga to drive south via Yackandandah and Bright.
+If you're coming down from the NSW border, the most direct route to Dinner Plain is to travel down the Hume Highway, exiting at Wodonga to drive south via Yackandandah, Myrtleford and Bright.
 In the summer months, it is possible to loop around into Dinner Plain via Mitta Mitta, Falls Creek and Omeo.
 However, this road is closed in winter.

 No resort entry fee

 Everyone is welcome at Dinner Plain.
 Unlike all the other major ski resorts, there is no resort entry fee here, so stopping in for a coffee won't cost you an arm and a leg.
-Importantly, if you want to visit Hotham – just 10km away – the Dinner Plain to Hotham shuttle bus ticket includes your discounted resort entry to Hotham, making it even more attractive to base yourself in Dinner Plain.
+Importantly, if you want to visit Hotham Alpine Resort – just 10km away – the Dinner Plain to Hotham shuttle bus ticket includes your discounted resort entry to Hotham, making it even more attractive to base yourself in Dinner Plain.

-Snow chains & antifreeze
+Snow Chains & Antifreeze

-With the snow comes fresh chilly temperatures, which means you'll need to take a few extra precautions.
+With the snow comes chilly temperatures, which means you'll need to take a few extra precautions.
 We recommend you use antifreeze and alpine diesel in your vehicle to make sure your car continues to run smoothly.
-And as the road can get snowy or icy, you will need to drive cautiously.
+Alpine diesel is available in Bright.
+As the road can get snowy and icy, you will need to drive cautiously.
 For your safety, snow chains must be carried at all times during the snow season and be fitted when directed at signposted chain fitting bays.
-Please note: it is the law to carry chains in your car prior to ascending the mountain from either Omeo or Harrietville.
-Chains ARE NOT available once in Dinner Plain.

 You can hire chains at the base of the mountain from Hoys Harrietville Ski Centre or Hoys Omeo Ski Shop at 150 Day Ave, Omeo.
 They can also show you how to put them on.
 When you hire chains from Hoys – take advantage of their free fitting & removal service on your way up the mountain (operating on Harrietville approach only).